EBolle/Data-Pipelines-with-Airflow/README.md

 ## Data Quality

-Why -> explain the sensor
+Why -> explain the sensor -> explain how the SQLCheckOperator works
 - Graph

 ## Airflow on your local machine